Thailand’s Long-Term Resident Visa (LTR Visa Thailand)

 What is the Long-Term Resident Visa Thailand (LTR Visa)?

-The Long-Term Resident Visa Thailand (LTR Visa) is Thailand’s special visa program designed to attract high-potential individuals — wealthy global citizens, retirees, highly-skilled professionals, and remote workers.
-It provides long-term stay rights, work permit privileges, and tax/investment benefits that make relocating to Thailand easier and more rewarding.
+The Long-Term Resident Visa Thailand (LTR Visa) is Thailand’s special visa program initiated by the Royal Thai government and the Board of Investment (BOI), which is designed to attract high-potential individuals — wealthy global citizens, retirees, highly-skilled professionals, and remote workers.
+It provides long-term stay rights up to 10 years of residence (in renewable periods), work permit privileges, family inclusion options, and tax/investment benefits that make relocating to Thailand easier and more rewarding.

 - Long-Term Stay: Up to 10 years residence (renewable 5 years + 5 years).